Perle Systems Application Note

 How does Out-of-Band Management solve these challenges?

 The primary benefit of an out-of-band management interface is its availability when the network is down, a device is turned off, in sleep mode, hibernating, or otherwise inaccessible.
 OOBM can be used to remotely reboot devices, like routers, switches, firewalls, servers, power, storage, and telecom appliances, that are powered-down or have crashed.
 This preserves 24/7 uptime of the backbone communication framework for the healthcare provider.
 While software management tools can be used for performance monitoring, and some remote troubleshooting, they only work when the network is up.
 During system or network outages, a Console Server is a single hardware solution that provides secure OOBM to monitor IT assets and devices from multiple vendors.
-The Console Server gives administrators access to multiple USB or RS232 console ports from anywhere, anytime, and any platform, as if they were locally connected through a direct serial console port connection.
+The Console Server gives administrators access to multiple USB, RS232, or Ethernet console management ports from anywhere, anytime, and any platform, as if they were locally connected through a direct connection.

 Console Servers also maximize system administrators' productivity.
 A single interface provides them with simultaneous connectivity to multiple appliances and system consoles from any location.
 Most Console Servers offer Port Buffers of varying sizes to ensure data from the attached devices is not lost.
 Without Port Buffers, any data sent from a device, while an administrator is not attached, is lost.
 With Port Buffers this data is captured and can be viewed later to aid in problem diagnosis.